Mount Spurr

 Mount Spurr (Dena'ina: K'idazq'eni) is a stratovolcano in the Aleutian Arc of Alaska, named after United States Geological Survey geologist and explorer Josiah Edward Spurr, who led an expedition to the area in 1898.
-The Alaska Volcano Observatory (AVO) currently rates Mount Spurr as Level of Concern Color Code Green.
+The Alaska Volcano Observatory (AVO) rates Mount Spurr as Level of Concern Color Code Yellow.
 The mountain is known aboriginally by the Dena'ina Athabascan name K'idazq'eni, literally 'that which is burning inside'.